 Dominic is one of the most regarded comedians of his generation, since starting stand-up since 1991.
 The Sunday Times described him as ‘The UK’s master of observational comedy’

-John has been writing episodes of GRANTCHESTER for ITV1, and wrote episode six of Harlan Coben’s THE FIVE for Sky 1.
+John has been writing episodes of GRANTCHESTER for ITV1 and THE TUNNEL for Sky Atlantic, and wrote episode six of Harlan Coben’s THE FIVE for Sky 1.
 He has written for various BBC shows including the last three series of BEING HUMAN (BBC3), and the online spin-off BECOMING HUMAN.

 Neil is an actor and screenwriter and has worked with numerous high-profile directors.
 His screenwriting debut, THE PASSAGE, premiered at the Toronto Film Festival in 2007 and STAR CROSSED followed in 2009.